jwuensche/super-duper-palm-tree/Exc3/exc3.md

 > OpenFlow features it might require/use.

 - Handling urgend packets (URG flag) with higher priority and/or route them to a different route
-- Detect beginning and end of a TCP connection, TODO: Benefit?
+- Detect beginning (SYN) and end of a TCP connection (FIN), could be used to track the load of a certain conection, this may be used to intially create heuristics for incoming connections
-- TODO: Add more!
+- CWR & ECE: Could be used to reschedule the flow of packets if one node experiences currently higher usage
+- SYN: DDoS protection if too many TCP connections are tried to be open they may be dropped

 ### b) Multiple Flow Tables and Pipeline Processing